ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | |     </span>
 | |     <span style="flex-grow: 1; display: inline-block; padding-left: 10px;">
 | |         Thinkster has provided a free course
-| |         <a href="https://thinkster.io/topics/ag-grid" target="_blank">Learning ag-Grid with Angular</a>
+| |         <a href="https://thinkster.io/topics/ag-grid" target="_blank">Learning AG Grid with Angular</a>
 | |     </span>
 | | </div>
 |
 |
-| ## Add ag-Grid to Your Project
+| ## Add AG Grid to Your Project
 |
 | For the purposes of this tutorial, we are going to scaffold an Angular app with
 | [angular CLI](https://cli.angular.io/).
 Don't worry if your project has a different
-| configuration. ag-Grid and its Angular wrapper are distributed as NPM packages, which
+| configuration.
+AG Grid and its Angular wrapper are distributed as NPM packages, which
 | should work with any common Angular project module bundler setup.
 Let's follow the
 | [Angular CLI instructions](https://github.com/angular/angular-cli#installation) - run the
 | following in your terminal: